Machine-learning-and-complex-systems/NNCME/README.md

 # Examples

 Examples on the methods are given in the main text.
-The representative examples include
+The representative examples include:

 (1) the genetic toggle switch,